 Planning the Wake

-The first order of events to consider is the wake, also commonly referred to as the viewing.
-The main difference between a wake and a viewing is that of religious preference.
-The more official term for a religious-oriented approach is a wake.
+The first order of events to consider is the funeral wake, also commonly referred to as the viewing.
+The main difference between a Wake and a viewing is that of religious preference.
+The more official term for a religious-oriented approach is a Wake.
 The term “viewing,” is typically used for non-religious gatherings.
 However, they are primarily the same in terms of meaning and structure.
 During the viewing, the body is most commonly presented in the manner of an open casket.
 This event can take place in a home, church, or funeral home, depending on which venue best suits the number of expected attendees.
 Depending on culture, gifts and flowers are often acceptable but not required.
 This is a time for attendees to pay their respects to the family and that of the deceased.
-The scheduled amount of time for the wake is dependent on the personal preference of the family with the number of attendees also in consideration.
+The scheduled amount of time for the Wake is dependent on the personal preference of the family with the number of attendees also in consideration.
 Some may want the event to be as short as an hour or even up to several days, particularly for larger crowds.
 The family of the deceased also has the option of providing food if deemed appropriate.
-If the body is unavailable, which could happen for a number of reasons, it is often referred to as a visitation.
-However, much of the approach is still the same as that of a wake or viewing.
+If the body is unavailable, which could happen for a number of reasons, it is often referred to as visitation.
+However, much of the approach is still the same as that of a Wake or viewing.

 In terms of funeral decorations, there are a few elements that are common and worth suggesting.
 The manner in which decorations are displayed depend on things like the amount of space within the venue as well as the amount of time dedicated to organizing the function.
 A photograph display is an excellent way of adding a personal touch to the venue.
 Often, churches or funeral homes provide an easel of some sort for you to display personal items, so it’s a good idea to ask what is available before buying any displays to save money.
 Flowers can be expensive, so bear in mind that you don’t have to go above and beyond with too many.